Pindjarup: Pinjarra massacre

-What ensued was almost immediately referred to as the "Battle of Pinjarra", a name retained by historical memory in West Australia until recently.
+What ensued was almost immediately referred to as the "Battle of Pinjarra", a name retained by historical memory in Western Australia until recently.
 Historians now consider it to have been a massacre of the Indigenous people.
 Stirling's military contingent consisted of 25 men who came across a Pindjarup camp of from 70 to 80 people.
 Tactics had some positioned on either side of the river and others advancing on an 800 m front, with a forward party pressing on horseback into the camp.
 At least five Pindjarup were shot dead immediately, and the rest fled riverwards as they were continuously fired upon by Stirling's party.
 One soldier was speared in the arm, and Captain Ellis, the Superintendent of the Mounted Police, was mortally wounded during the massacre.
 Stirling's official report stated that 14 Pindjarup had been killed, though modern estimates run as high as 50.